zooba/zooba.github.io/_posts/2022-12-28-becoming-a-curmudgeon.md

 Sounds like the perfect job for a curmudgeon.

-<small>(Image blatantly stolen from [this post](https://elizabethstavis.wordpress.com/2013/09/07/shifting-from-curmudgeons-to-readers/) about teaching kids about curmudeons, though I'm betting the image was stolen by them, too.)</small>
+<small>(Image blatantly stolen from [this post](https://elizabethstavis.wordpress.com/2013/09/07/shifting-from-curmudgeons-to-readers/) about teaching kids about curmudgeons, though I'm betting the image was stolen by them, too.)</small>